COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 Observations:

 a.
-SAS V9.1 under LINUX signficantly outperforms Windows XP, in
+SAS V9.1 under LINUX significantly outperforms Windows XP,

 b.
 SAS V9.1 under z/OS is significantly slower than either